quicwg/ops-drafts/draft-ietf-quic-manageability.md

 the server's connection IDs.
 However, QUIC's linkability resistance ensures that a deliberate connection migration is accompanied by a change in the connection ID.
-In this case, the connection ID can not be used to distinguish valid, active traffic from new attacl traffic.
+In this case, the connection ID can not be used to distinguish valid, active traffic from new attack traffic.

 Alternatively, when an encrypted transport is used, it is also possible for endpoints to directly support these security functions.